-While many philosophical ideas successfully unravel the existence of time, space, and locality, this paper will attempt to do so using computational analogies and, more uniquely, reconstitute our particular observable reality, complete with its probability of existence from nothing other than the universe’s true “substance,” which is argued to be probability.
-In positing a more hairy universe than even a level 4 mathematical universe, we resolve the measure problem as well as conclusively disprove both a physical reality and the simulation hypothesis.
+While many philosophical ideas successfully unravel the existence of time, space, and locality, this paper will attempt to do so using computational analogies and, more uniquely, reconstitute our particular observable reality, complete with its probability of existence from nothing other than the universe’s true “substance,” which is argued to be probability (or perhaps our ability to consider the axiom of choice).
+By positing a more hairy universe than even a level 4 mathematical universe, we gain additional tools to tame the measure problem and conclusively disprove both a physical reality and the simulation hypothesis.

-Conversely, this can be seen as a proof that consciousness must exist in the computed transition between states and not the states themselves, otherwise time and space cannot exist.
+Conversely, this can be interpreted as a proof that consciousness must not exist in the states themselves, otherwise time and space cannot exist.

 Researchers have created a complete computer model of the brain of the roundworm C. elgans.
 With only 302 neurons and less than 10,000 synapses, its brain is one of the simplest of all animals.
 The Open Worm project simulates the entirety of this organism using a Turing-complete programming language, Java.
 Inside the computer, any given state of the worm exists as a series of 0s and 1s.
 As the computer’s clock cycle advances, other 0s and 1s which describe instructions to perform alter its current state to create a new state, also represented by 0s and 1s.
 These advancements of state represent time, with each one being a moment of its life.